Skip to main content

 The ChatGPT course creation trap (and how to avoid it)

 ChatGPT makes the planning stage feel fast.
-You type a few prompts, and suddenly you’ve got outlines, lessons, and even quiz questions.
-But what happens next?
+A few prompts in and you've got outlines, lesson plans, and quiz questions.
+It's genuinely useful.

 • Turn text into interactive, trackable courses